karthiikselvam/MindfulTrading/_pages/about.md

 <p align="center">
 <img src="assets/images/avatar2.jpg" width="300" height="300"  class="img-circle"  />
 </p>
 My name is **Karthik Selvam**.
-I'm a Part time Trader ,Machine Learning Engineer and founder of MindfulTrading.
+I'm a Part time Trader and a Machine Learning Engineer.
 I have been trading in Indian stock market since fall of 2016.I started as an Options trader and gradually moved to swing trading and Investing.

 I trade financial markets using Price Action based supply and demand strategy.
 I consider myself to be self-taught having developed my trading approach through trial and error.
 This strategy is a unique interpretation of a blend of information which has been gained from exposure to many others throughout my trading journey.